Constitution of the United States: Connecticut and Three-Fifths Compromise

+Drafting and signature

-On July 24, a "Committee of Detail"—John Rutledge (South Carolina), Edmund Randolph (Virginia), Nathaniel Gorham (Massachusetts), Oliver Ellsworth (Connecticut), and James Wilson (Pennsylvania)—was elected to draft a detailed constitution reflective of the Resolutions passed by the convention up to that point.
+On July 24, a Committee of Detail, including John Rutledge (South Carolina), Edmund Randolph (Virginia), Nathaniel Gorham (Massachusetts), Oliver Ellsworth (Connecticut), and James Wilson (Pennsylvania), was elected to draft a detailed constitution reflective of the resolutions passed by the convention up to that point.
 The Convention recessed from July 26 to August 6 to await the report of this "Committee of Detail".
 Overall, the report of the committee conformed to the resolutions adopted by the convention, adding some elements.
 A twenty-three article (plus preamble) constitution was presented.

 From August 6 to September 10, the report of the committee of detail was discussed, section by section and clause by clause.
 Details were attended to, and further compromises were effected.
-Toward the close of these discussions, on September 8, a "Committee of Style and Arrangement"—Alexander Hamilton (New York), William Samuel Johnson (Connecticut), Rufus King (Massachusetts), James Madison (Virginia), and Gouverneur Morris (Pennsylvania)—was appointed to distill a final draft constitution from the twenty-three approved articles.
+Toward the close of these discussions, on September 8, a Committee of Style and Arrangement, including Alexander Hamilton from New York, William Samuel Johnson from Connecticut, Rufus King from Massachusetts, James Madison from Virginia, and Gouverneur Morris from Pennsylvania, was appointed to distill a final draft constitution from the 23 approved articles.
 The final draft, presented to the convention on September 12, contained seven articles, a preamble and a closing endorsement, of which Morris was the primary author.
 The committee also presented a proposed letter to accompany the constitution when delivered to Congress.

-The final document, engrossed by Jacob Shallus, was taken up on Monday, September 17, at the convention's final session.
+The original U.S. Constitution was handwritten on five pages of parchment by Jacob Shallus.
+The final document was taken up on Monday, September 17, at the convention's final session.
 Several of the delegates were disappointed in the result, a makeshift series of unfortunate compromises.
 Some delegates left before the ceremony and three others refused to sign.
 Of the thirty-nine signers, Benjamin Franklin summed up, addressing the convention: "There are several parts of this Constitution which I do not at present approve, but I am not sure I shall never approve them."
 He would accept the Constitution, "because I expect no better and because I am not sure that it is not the best".

 The advocates of the Constitution were anxious to obtain unanimous support of all twelve states represented in the convention.
-Their accepted formula for the closing endorsement was "Done in Convention, by the unanimous consent of the States present."
+Their accepted formula for the closing endorsement was "Done in Convention, by the unanimous consent of the States present".
 At the end of the convention, the proposal was agreed to by eleven state delegations and the lone remaining delegate from New York, Alexander Hamilton.